 Witch hazel can be easily found in drugstores, pharmacies, and health food stores.
 Place a generous amount of it on a cotton pad and rub it all over your face.
 It can be used a couple of times a day.

-Now that we've covered all the causes and sensitive skin treatments, let's go over some of the methods, habits, and techniques you can use to ensure your condition doesn't get worse.
-Remember, prevention is much easier than treatment.
+Now that we've covered all the causes and sensitive skin treatments let's go over some of the methods, habits, and techniques you can use to ensure your condition doesn't get worse.
+Remember, prevention is much easier than treatment when it comes to sensitive or reactive skin.

-If you apply makeup on a regular basis, chances are, there's an ingredient in your makeup products that isn't very suitable for sensitive skin.
-It's best to use natural or mineral makeup, but if this isn't an option, here are a few ingredients you can avoid:
+If you apply makeup regularly, chances are, there's an ingredient in your makeup products that isn't suitable for sensitive skin.
+It's best to use natural or mineral makeup, but if this isn't an option, here are a few common triggers you can avoid:

-When it comes to your everyday skin care routine, choose products and ranges which specifically target sensitive skin.
-A general rule is the fewer the ingredients, the better.
-It's always good to opt for fragrance-free products, as those with fragrance can cause skin reactions and encourage very dry skin.
+When it comes to your everyday skin care routine, choose products and ranges specifically targeting sensitive skin.
+The fewer the ingredients, the better.
+It's always good to opt for fragrance-free products, as those with fragrances can cause skin reactions and encourage dry patches of skin.
+Salicylic acid treatments should only be used in moderation, whereas you might find that hyaluronic acid and vitamin C serum work wonders.

 Wash your face twice a day and choose a suitable moisturizer.
 When leaving the house, make sure you apply SPF.